-Government The government is efficient in implementing its programs, as it can rely on a relatively disciplined cabinet and an obedient majority, while other veto actors are basically absent.
+Government Efficiency Score: 3 The government is efficient in implementing its programs, as it can rely on a relatively disciplined cabinet and an obedient majority, while other veto actors are basically absent.
 The question whether government policies are effective is another matter.
-One of the major issues facing the government during the review period is a lack of credibility vis-à-vis the commitments it has taken in relation to growth, unemployment and the reduction of deficits.
+One of the major issues facing the government during the review period is a lack of credibility concerning the commitments it has taken in relation to growth, unemployment and the reduction of deficits.
 Optimistic forecasts have been disappointed by poor results on all fronts.
 Most international organizations (the International Monetary Fund, the Organization for Economic Cooperation and Development, the European Union), think tanks or even national organizations (the French central bank, the statistical institute, the Court of Auditors) have pointed out the impossibility of reaching set targets based on over-optimistic data or forecasts.
+This situation has not changed over the period of observation.
 It will take some time (and some tangible results) before the government can restore its credibility.